Oral & Vision Health Blog

 What services are covered as preventive care?

 Medical and dental plans can vary depending on which services are considered preventive care.
-In many cases, these services may be available at no cost to you.
+These services may be available at no cost to you in many cases.
 They can include routine checkups and dental cleanings.
 And they can be allowed once or twice per year, depending on the plan.
 Preventive care can lead to early detection and treatment of medical and dental conditions.
 It can reduce the need for expensive services and possible emergency room visits in the future.

 What other services are covered under the plan?

-• Basic dental services: This can include extractions, deep cleanings, and fillings for cavities.
-You will typically split the cost with the insurance, which could be anywhere from 50-80%.
+• Essential dental services include extractions, deep cleanings, and cavity fillings.
+You and your insurance will typically split the cost, which could be 50-80%.

-• Major dental services: The most extensive dental procedures include bridges, crowns, oral surgery, and dentures.
+• Primary dental services: The most extensive dental procedures include bridges, crowns, oral surgery, and dentures.
 They will have the highest out-of-pocket cost, which the plan will split with you by 30-50%.

 • Anesthesia: Before going in for any treatments or procedures, ask your doctor or dentist if anesthesia will be needed.
-The plan may have an allowance, or you will have to pay the costs in full.
-Your dentist may suggest or strongly recommend anesthesia for procedures like tooth extractions, dental implants, and jaw surgery.
+The plan may have an allowance, or you must pay the total costs.
+Your dentist may recommend anesthesia for tooth extractions, dental implants, and jaw surgery.

 • Restorative care: This involves extensive dental work, like crowns and fillings.

-Orthodontics: This treats teeth problems with braces, wiring or brackets.
-Not all dental plans cover orthodontia, so you will want to be aware of any lifetime maximums, age limits or other restrictions.
+• Orthodontics treats teeth problems with braces, wiring, or brackets.
+Not all dental plans cover orthodontia, so you will want to know any lifetime maximums, age limits, or other restrictions.

 • Endodontics: These focus on caring for the pulp and roots of your teeth and are generally more complex.
 A root canal is an endodontic procedure.

-• Periodontics: Having this coverage will protect your wallet if you need to treat gum infection and gum disease.
+• Periodontics: This coverage will protect your wallet if you need to treat gum infection and gum disease.
 Scaling and root planing (or deep cleaning) is the most common type of periodontic treatment.

-• Prosthodontics: These procedures are typically for missing teeth or for people who do not qualify for dental implants.
+• Prosthodontics: These procedures are typically for missing teeth or people not qualifying for dental implants.

 Are there waiting periods?

-You will want to know if you can start getting medical, dental or vision care immediately or if you must wait.
-Some insurance plans require you to wait until they cover certain treatments or surgeries.
-Waiting periods can also extend to how often you are able to receive routine care.
+You will want to know if you can start getting medical, dental, or vision care immediately or if you must wait.
+Some insurance plans require waiting until they cover specific treatments or surgeries.
+Waiting periods can also extend to how often you can receive routine care.

-The process of choosing insurance can be a lot easier when you know what you’re looking for.
+Choosing insurance can be easier when you know what you're looking for.
 Imagine what pirates could have achieved if they had GPS on their ships.
 Some of the plan acronyms do sound like ship names.
 With that in mind, we will look at the types of plans out there:

-• Dental Preferred Provider Organization (DPPO): On these plans the insurance will have a contract with the dentist who agrees to set a fee for each service.
-If the dentist is not contracted with the insurance your costs can be higher.
+• Dental Preferred Provider Organization (DPPO): The insurance company contracts with the dentist on these plans, who agrees to set a fee for each service.
+If the dentist is not contracted with the insurance company, your costs can be higher.

 • Dental Health Maintenance Organization (DHMO): These plan types require you to choose a primary dentist.
 If you go to your assigned dentist, you will have no cost or a reduced amount for each visit, depending on the service.

-• Dental Exclusive Provider Organizations (DEPO): These plans are like DHMO plans.
-However, DEPO plans can offer a larger choice of in-network providers.
+• Dental Exclusive Provider Organizations (DEPO): These plans are like DHMO.
+However, DEPO plans can offer a more extensive choice of in-network providers.
 You may need a written referral from your assigned provider to see a specialist.

-• Dental Point of Service (DPOS): You will have the option of going to an out-of-network provider.
-It is worth keeping in mind that you will likely pay more for services.
+• Dental Point of Service (DPOS): You can visit an out-of-network provider.
+Keep in mind that you will likely pay more for services.

-• Discount Dental Plan (DMPO): Unlike a typical insurance plan, you will instantly receive discounted rates without needing to pay a deductible or out-of-pocket maximum.
-You can use a DMPO on top of an existing dental insurance plan to save more money.
+• Discount Dental Plan (DMPO): Unlike a typical insurance plan, you will instantly receive discounted rates without paying a deductible or out-of-pocket maximum.
+You can use a DMPO over an existing dental insurance plan to save more money.

-• Dental Indemnity: These plans are less common.
-They involve reimbursing the patient instead of the provider.
-The dollar amount will be based on the “usual, customary and reasonable” rates determined by the insurance.
+• Dental Indemnity plans are less common.
+They reimburse the patient instead of the provider.
+The dollar amount is based on the "insurance company's usual, customary, and reasonable" rates.

-And here are some common insurance terms for good measure.
+And here are some standard insurance terms for good measure.
 Anchors away!

 Some people look at insurance as a financial commitment they can live without.
-Luckily, there are multiple types of medical and dental insurance to suit your specific needs and budget.
+Luckily, multiple medical and dental insurance types suit your specific needs and budget.
 These plans cost less compared to paying dental fees without insurance.
 Insurance is also helpful during an emergency.
-You never know when you’ll need medical or dental care.
-And paying the full fees upfront can be stressful.
+You never know when you'll need medical or dental care.
+Paying the entire cost upfront can be stressful.

-You can also work with an insurance agent or brokerage that is familiar with the health insurance marketplace.
-This could be one of the best ways to receive guidance as they will be able to hear your unique needs and lead you to a plan that suits.
+You can also work with an insurance agent or brokerage familiar with the health insurance marketplace.
+This could be one of the best ways to receive guidance, as they can hear your unique needs and lead you to a plan that suits them.
 They would have already vetted many of the benefits programs out there.

-So, yes losing health insurance is a headache.
-But you can see there are plenty of reasons to forge ahead and make sure you still have a form of coverage.
-It allows you to take care of your overall health, provides easier access to necessary treatments, and offers financial protection for unexpected health issues.
+So, yes, losing health insurance is a headache.
+But you can see plenty of reasons to forge ahead and ensure you still have a form of coverage.
+It allows you to care for your overall health, provides easier access to necessary treatments, and offers financial protection for unexpected health issues.
 Remember that dental insurance plans vary in terms of coverage and cost.
-We hope these tips will make it easier for you to navigate and review the different plans available to you.
+These tips will make it easier for you to navigate and review the different plans available.

 Dental-Savings-Plan-Infographic-cta-01